Although septoplasty is a commonly performed nose surgery, it has variable results.

 While healing is usually fairly quick, cartilage and other nasal tissues can take up to a year to fully settle into their new shape.
 Sometimes, the cartilage and nasal tissues continue to move and eventually your nose becomes blocked again.
 If this happens, you may need a second (‘revision’) surgery.

 As with any medical procedure there are some potential risks.
 The chance of complications depends on the exact type of procedure that you’re having and other factors including your general health.
 Complications after septoplasty are higher if you smoke.
-If you need help quitting smoking, the free HCF Quit Smoking app can help.

 Risks of septoplasty include: